Benjamin Constant railway: Rolling stock

 The railway had initially 2 locomotives, 2 passenger cars, 2 baggage cars, 2 platform wagons with 10 tons each, 9 small freight cars and 2 timber wagons.

 The first steam locomotive was delivered in 1902.
 The second locomotive arrived in 1903 disassembled in individual parts and was assembled on site.
 The third was commissioned in 1906.

 Further plans

 The construction of the Benjamin Constant Railway was very important to the city of Bragança.
 It was planned to extend the track to Gurupy so that it would have been a total of 45 kilometers long.
 After completion of the meterspurigen Bragança train it should be operated as a branch line.
 It was planned to build a bridge over the Rio Caete to connect with the city of Bragança.

 Operator change and extension

-The Estrada de Ferro Bragança took over in 1908 the management of the branch line to Benjamin Constant and their train drivers.
+The Estrada de Ferro de Bragança took over in 1908 the management of the branch line to Benjamin Constant and their train drivers.
 The narrow gauge line was extended in 1908 to a length of 26 and 29 km.